If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Because the two medications are so different, the choice usually follows the symptom picture.

-A clinician might choose bupropion for depression with low energy or fatigue, or for someone who wants to avoid sexual side effects or weight gain, or who also wants to stop smoking.
+A clinician might choose bupropion for depression that comes with low energy, fatigue, low motivation, or trouble concentrating, where its activating profile can help.
+It is also a strong choice for someone who wants to avoid sexual side effects or weight gain, or who also wants to stop smoking.
 Bupropion is not a good fit when anxiety is prominent, or when there is a seizure disorder or an eating disorder, current or past.

 The bottom line

 Bupropion and escitalopram are genuinely different tools, not two versions of the same thing.
-The right choice depends on a person's symptom picture and on which side effects they most want to avoid.
+The right choice depends on a person's symptom picture, especially whether anxiety or low energy is more prominent, and on which side effects they most want to avoid.
 That decision is best made with a prescriber, and switching or combining is a normal part of treatment.

 Sources